intel-analytics/ipex-llm/python/llm/example/bloom/README.md

 arguments info:
 - `--thread-num THREAD_NUM`: required argument defining the number of threads to use for inference.
 It is default to be `2`.
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: optional argument defining the huggingface repo id from which the BLOOM family model is downloaded, or the path to the huggingface checkpoint folder for BLOOM family model.
 It is default to be `'bigscience/bloomz-7b1'`
 - `--promp PROMPT`: optional argument defining the prompt to be infered.
-It is default to be `'Q: tell me something about intel.
+It is default to be `'Q: tell me something about Intel.
 A:'`.